Meningococcemia is a severe form of blood poisoning that affects the entire body. It is also called meningococcal septicemia.

 Meningococcemia occurs when N. meningitidis enter a person’s bloodstream and damage blood vessels, causing bleeding into the skin and organs.

 However, someone that is colonized with these bacteria will not always contract meningococcemia.
-According to the Centers for Disease Control and Prevention (CDC), the bacteria will enter the bloodstream in less than 1% of colonized people.
+According to the Centers for Disease Control and Prevention (CDC), the bacteria will enter the bloodstream in

 According to the Meningitis Research Foundation of Canada, up to 20% of people carry N. meningitidis in the back of their noses and throats without having symptoms.
 Any carrier can transmit the bacteria to other people.